GennadiiSvichinskyi/test-grpc-dapr/README.md

 ## Run Client locally
 Open a second command line, go to the directory with TestGrpcWithDapr.Client.csproj and run the command
-`dapr run --app-id testClient --protocol grpc --log-level debug dotnet run testGrpcDaprService SayHello GrpcLover`
+`dapr run --app-id testClient --app-protocol grpc --log-level debug dotnet run testGrpcDaprService SayHello GrpcLover`

 ## Notes
 1. Notice tht we have to set a protocol parameter to 'grpc' in order to tell DAPR that we will use GRPC communication.